What is Marijuana?

 Marijuana Addiction Treatment

-At Gateway Foundation, we offer marijuana addiction treatment programs for people struggling with marijuana use, as well as those with co-occurring mental health disorders.
+At Gateway, we offer marijuana addiction treatment programs for people struggling with marijuana use, as well as those with co-occurring mental health disorders.

 Long-term marijuana users who try to stop using report symptoms such as irritability, anxiety, sleeplessness, decreased appetite and drug craving; all of which make it difficult to quit on their own without a professional marijuana addiction treatment program.

-To learn more about our marijuana addiction treatment program, give Gateway Foundation a call at 877.505.4673.
+To learn more about our marijuana addiction treatment program, give Gateway a call at 877.505.4673.